bartmachielsen/Ambilight/README.md

-# JAmbilight
+# JLightEffects
-The Ambilight connector for making an arduino powered digital ledstrip respond to your screen
+This application has been written in java, the main purpose is to connect a ledstrip to your PC for the ultimate experience.
+It can generate light on the screenoutput like Ambilight.